CyberMiles/travis/docs/conect-testnet.md

 ## Prerequisite
 For Docker: It's assumed that you have [setup docker](https://docs.docker.com/engine/installation/).

 For Travis built from source: It's assumed that you have [installed Travis via source builds](http://travis.readthedocs.io/en/latest/getting-started.html#use-docker).
-(Stop before you connect you a local node)
+(Stop before you connect to a local node)

 ## Docker Image (for Docker)
 Docker image for Travis is stored on [Docker Hub](https://hub.docker.com/r/ywonline/travis/tags/).
 TestNet environment is using the [`lastest`](https://github.com/cybermiles/travis/tree/staging) branch which can be pulled automatically from Travis: